Key takeaways

 Now that we’ve talked about the main types and the inner workings of biotech software, let’s see how it all comes together during development.

-Building biotech software: The process
+Building biotech software: Development process

 It’ll take weeks, maybe months before you see the final version of your software, but the journey starts long before the first line of code is written.
 We’ve prepared a list of typical steps of biotech software development that will get you from the initial idea to a fully functioning app.
 Don’t worry, we’ll do our best not to overwhelm you with too much technical detail.